 Directions: Determine that permissions are in place for students and other adults who will appear in the video recording.
 Teach and video record the entire planned lesson.
 The candidate and students must be seen engaged in synchronous instruction in the video clips.
-Review the video(s) and select 3 video clips from any part of the planned lesson that demonstrate the following:
+Review the video(s) and select 3 video clips from any part of the lesson planned in Step 1 that demonstrate the following: